Articles on: FAQ

 Understanding "Dust" in Cryptocurrency Transactions

-'Transaction dust' refers to minuscule amounts of cryptocurrency (often less than a cent) that land in your wallet, seemingly out of nowhere.
-It differs from the residual 'dust' that sometimes remains after sending a partial amount from your balance, as it originates from external sources you haven't directly interacted with.
+"Transaction dust" refers to tiny amounts of cryptocurrency (often less than a cent) that land in your wallet, seemingly out of nowhere.
+It is different from the residual amount that sometimes stays behind after sending a partial balance — dust originates from external sources you have not directly interacted with.

-Token Redistribution Mechanisms: In the evolving world of crypto-tokenomics, certain tokens are designed with built-in redistribution policies.
-These policies might allocate a sliver of transaction fees or other accruals to token holders, resulting in these fractional deposits.
+• Token redistribution mechanisms: Some tokens are designed with built-in policies that distribute a sliver of transaction fees to token holders.
+These end up as fractional deposits.

-Refund of Excess Gas: Transactions require 'gas' to execute, and sometimes the gas you allocate exceeds the amount actually used.
-On the BEP20 network, the surplus might be converted to a token like USDT and returned to you, creating these small deposits.
+• Refund of excess gas: Transactions need gas to execute, and sometimes the allocated gas exceeds the amount actually used.
+The surplus may be converted to a token and returned to you, creating small deposits.

 Conclusion